paglab/paglab.github.io/content/publication/ejaz-detection-2023/index.md

 - Zhimin Wang
 - Zhencai Sun
 - Kang Yu
-tags:
-- PLSR
-- Hyperspectral
-- Chilling injury
-- Combined stress
-- Enzyme activity
-- Fluorescence
-categories: []
-date: '2023-05-01'
-lastmod: 2025-05-07T21:24:28+02:00
-featured: false
-draft: false

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-# Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
-image:
-  caption: ''
+publication: Environmental Technology \& Innovation
+doi: 10.1016/j.eti.2023.103051
-  focal_point: ''
+url: ''
-  preview_only: false

-# Projects (optional).
-#   Associate this post with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
-#   Otherwise, set `projects = []`.
-projects: []
-publishDate: '2025-05-07T19:24:27.976856Z'
-publication_types:
-- '2'
 abstract: Immediate detection and prediction tools for interactive stresses are essential to avoid yield losses.
-This study investigated the capability of hyperspectral (HSI) and chlorophyll fluorescence imaging (CFI) to characterize individual and interactive frost (−4 °C) and drought (40% soil moisture content) stress responses at the booting stage of wheat under controlled environmental conditions.
+This study investigated the capability of hyperspectral (HSI) and chlorophyll fluorescence imaging (CFI) to characterize individual and interactive frost (−4 °C) and drought (40\% soil moisture content) stress responses at the booting stage of wheat under controlled environmental conditions.
 HSI full range reflectance (280–2500 nm), CFI, and traditional responses (leaf water content, photosynthesis, and enzymatic activity) were measured from flag leaves.
 The potentiality of HSI